ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 The first three names of possible heirs listed in the [Mills home deeds]({{% ref "mills-home-brooktondale" %}}) from the time of Emily's death are the children of J. Thomas Mills:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.
-  - George E. Mills
+  - George E. Mills (Feb 1856 to ?)
-  - [Clarissa H. Etsell](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (misspelled as "Etsall" on the deeds.)
+  - [Clarissa H. Etsell (Jun 1852 to Jan 1846)](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (misspelled as "Etsall" on the deeds.)

 At the time I am compiling this information, findagrave.com does not have entries for all the Mills in Huntington Rural Cemetery:

 {{% mefig "long-island/1853-1990-Index-To-The-Huntington-Rural-Cemetery" /%}}

-And the 1900 census is worth highlighting for the density of information it contains, including that J. Thomas and his sons George and Alonzo were all neighbors on Wall Street:
+And the 1900 census is worth highlighting for the density of information it contains, including that J. Thomas and his sons George and Alonzo were all neighbors on Wall Street in Huntington:

 {{% mefig "long-island/1900-us-census-huntington-mills" /%}}

-The last name referenced in the list of possible heirs, Mary Huntting Smith, may be a reference to Emily's cousin, or a descendent of Emily's cousin:
+The last name referenced in the list of possible heirs in the Mills home deeds, Mary Huntting Smith, may be a reference to Emily's cousin, or a descendent of Emily's cousin:
   - Edwards's sister [Emily Tabitha (Mills) Huntting (1821–1849)](https://www.findagrave.com/memorial/23991494/emily-tabitha-huntting) married [John Smith Huntting (1817–1893)](https://www.findagrave.com/memorial/23991462/john-smith-huntting),
   - their child [Mary Halliock (Huntting) Smith (1845–1938)](https://www.findagrave.com/memorial/24792330/mary-halliock-smith), named after their Grandmother, married [Henry Chatfield Smith (1843–1896)](https://www.findagrave.com/memorial/24792299/henry-chatfield-smith),
   - their child [Mary Emily Huntting (Smith) Cross (1875-1924)](https://www.findagrave.com/memorial/24392636/mary-emily_huntting-cross), married: James M. Cross.